rollbear/trompeloeil/docs/reference.md

 ### <A name="mock_function"/>Mock function

-A member function that is mocked with [**`MAKE_MOCKn(name, signature)`**](#MAKE_MOCKn) or [**`MAKE_CONST_MOCKn(name, signature)`**](#MAKE_CONST_MOCKn).
+A *mock function* is a member function that is mocked with [**`MAKE_MOCKn(name, signature)`**](#MAKE_MOCKn) or [**`MAKE_CONST_MOCKn(name, signature)`**](#MAKE_CONST_MOCKn).